A short note on dynamics and degrees of freedom in $2d$ classical gravity

-Then the metric equation of motion implies that the total energy--momentum tensor \eqref{2dgrav:eq:energy-tensor} vanishes
+Then, the metric equation of motion implies that the total energy--momentum tensor \eqref{2dgrav:eq:energy-tensor} vanishes:

-These three independent equations provide constraints on the metric and matter fields since they do not contain derivatives of the metric (see section~\ref{sec:dofs} for details on the counting of degrees of freedom).
-It is convenient to decompose the energy--momentum tensor into its trace $T$ and its traceless components $\bar T_{\mu\nu}$
+These three independent equations provide constraints on the metric and matter fields (see \Cref{sec:dofs} for details on the counting of degrees of freedom).
+It is convenient to decompose the energy--momentum tensor into its trace $T$ and its traceless components $\bar T_{\mu\nu}$:

-In terms of these variables the equation of motion \eqref{2dgrav:eom:gravity+matter:g} reads
+In terms of these variables, the equation of motion \eqref{2dgrav:eom:gravity+matter:g} reads

-An obvious advantage is that the cosmological constant has been decoupled from the traceless tensor, and more generally any matter potential that does not depend on the metric does not appear in $\bar T_{\mu\nu}$.
+An obvious advantage is the decoupling of the cosmological constant from the traceless tensor.
+More generally, any matter potential that does not depend on the metric does not appear in $\bar T_{\mu\nu}$.

-If $S_m[\eta, \psi]$ is conformally invariant, then the action $S_m[g, \psi]$ is Weyl invariant.
-In this case its energy--momentum tensor \eqref{2dgrav:eq:energy-tensor} is traceless $T^{(m)} = 0$.
-Then the trace of $T_{\mu\nu}$ reduces to the cosmological constant and gives the equation of motion $\mu = 0$.
-This equation has no solution and solutions for conformally invariant matter coupled to gravity can exist only in the absence of a cosmological constant.
-Then the equation of motion without cosmological constant is simply $T^{(m)}_{\mu\nu} = 0$ which provides two independent equations because it is symmetric and traceless.
+If $S_m[\eta, \Psi]$ is conformally invariant, then the action $S_m[g, \Psi]$ is Weyl invariant.
+In this case, its energy--momentum tensor \eqref{2dgrav:eq:energy-tensor} is traceless $T^{(m)} = 0$.
+Then, the trace of $T_{\mu\nu}$ reduces to the cosmological constant and \eqref{2dgrav:eom:gravity+matter:g:Tbar+trace} gives the equation of motion $\mu = 0$.
+This equation has no solution since $\mu$ is fixed.
+Hence, solutions for conformally invariant matter coupled to gravity exist only in the absence of a cosmological constant.
+The equation of motion without cosmological constant is simply $T^{(m)}_{\mu\nu} = 0$, which provides two independent equations because it is symmetric and traceless.